MicroLabs-ACE/Attendance-System/README.md

 ### Enroll

 The enroll process requires the fingerprint to be scanned twice.
 Follow the prompts in the serial monitor.
-This can be canceled mid-enrollment by sending 'Stop' over serial.
+This can be canceled mid-enrollment by sending `Stop` over serial.

 The following messages can be sent:

 - _FingerprintStorageFull_ - indicates the no more fingerprints can be stored.
 Check fingerprint sensor product name to know storage capacity.
 Check ID selection for more information.
-You can run the 'Delete' or 'DeleteAll' command to free up space.
+You can run the `Delete` or `DeleteAll` command to free up space.
 - _OperationStopped_ - indicates that a 'Stop' command was sent.
 - _FingerprintFirstCapture_ - indicates an enrollee's finger is being captured the first time.
 - _FingerprintSecondCapture_ - indicates an enrollee's finger is being captured the second time.